mirakelsvampen/cisco-prime-collection/README.md

 **Requirements:**

-All involved accesspoints must be seen in Prime python3, netmiko, urllib.request, win32clipboard
+All involved accesspoints must be seen in Prime python version3 python modules: netmiko, urllib.request, win32clipboard, argparse

 **Troubleshooting**

-The script does handle many errors.
+Many errors can occur.
 But most often the problem lies within Prime.
 When new access points are connected to a switch it usually takes an undefined amount of time before their appear in Prime.
 The discovery process is however faster if you manually sync your WLC.